-After ensuring that the camera is off, open the cover (1).
-Holding the smaller plug of the USB cable in the orientation shown, insert it fully into the camera terminal (2).
+With the camera turned off, open the cover (1).
+With the smaller plug of the USB cable in the orientation shown, insert the plug fully into the camera terminal (2).

 Insert the larger plug of the USB cable in the computer's USB port.
 For details about USB connections on the computer, refer to the computer user manual.